ethan-young/seccyd-wj-subtests/manuscript/README.md

 cognitive abilities, and discover possible enhancements.

 <img src="figures/fig1-conceptual.jpg" style="width:5.5in"
 alt="Figure 1.
-Conceptual visualization of Woodcock Johnson statistical models.
+Conceptual visualization of Woodcock-Johnson statistical models.
 A) is the main effect of adversity on overall performance; B) is the main effect of a subtest, which reflects the average performance on a subtest; C) is the simple effect (slope) of adversity for a particular subtest; and D) is the interaction effect that measures the difference between A and C. A significant simple effect means C ≠ 0, and a significant interaction means A ≠ C. Put differently, when C is significant, adversity is associated with performance on a subtest.
 When D is significant, the association between adversity and a subtest (C) is different than the association between adversity and the overall effect (A)." />

 # Method